seamile/jsonfmt/README.md

 - options:

      - `-h, --help`: show this help message and exit.
-     - `-c`: compression the json object in the files or stdin.
+     - `-c`: compression the JSON object in the files or stdin.
+     - `-e`: escape non-ASCII characters.
+     - `-i INDENT`: number of spaces to use for indentation. (default: 4)
      - `-O`: overwrite to the json file.
-     - `-p JSONPATH`: output part of json object via jsonpath.
+     - `-p JSONPATH`: output part of JSON object via jsonpath.
      - `-v`: show the version.

 ## Example

-In the file example.json there is a compressed json object.
+In the file example.json there is a compressed JSON object.

 1. Pretty print from json file.